krrpacho/TicTacToe-2pl-/README.md

-tictactoe if you have somebody to play with:)
+tictactoe if you have somebody to play with :)